 Common side effects may include:

-- stomach pain, gas, upset stomach;
+- stomach pain, gas, vomiting;

 - diarrhea, frequent or abnormal bowel movements;

 - headache, dizziness;